altercation/solarized/README.md

 ### Option 1: Install using "Import Settings..."

 1. Go to `File | Import Settings...` and specify the `intellij-colors-solarized` directory.
- Clik `Ok` in the dialog that appears.
+ Clik `OK` in the dialog that appears.

 2. Restart IntelliJ IDEA